 Fortunately, disengagement can be remedied.
 Effective engagement practices and tools like mobile workforce management apps can inspire employees to do their best work and find meaning it, which enhances employee retention as well as quality care.
 Engaged workers also foster engagement among colleagues.
 Read 8 Simple Ways to Boost Employee Engagement in Long-Term Care and Senior Care for proven tactics.

 What your employees want

-The factors driving employee engagement often seem intangible, such as feeling valued, included and inspired by meaningful work.
-Tangible tactics and intangible perceptions are more related that many of us realize.
+The factors driving employee engagement often seem intangible, such as feeling valued, included, and inspired by meaningful work.
+However, tangible tactics and intangible perceptions are more related than that many of us realize.

-When you leverage mobile workforce management to create an environment that helps employees succeed, eliminates unnecessary frustrations, and gives them easy access to the information they want, you foster engagement and help your employees feel valued.
-The right tools can also help employees work more efficiently and even manage work-life responsibilities.
+When you leverage mobile workforce management to create an environment that helps employees succeed, eliminates unnecessary frustrations, and provides easy access to the information they want, you foster engagement and help your employees feel valued.
+A mobile workforce management tool can also help employees work more efficiently and even manage work-life responsibilities.

-Consider the workplace dynamics common in many long-term and senior care facilities.
+Consider workplace dynamics common in many long-term and senior care facilities.
 Tedious and manual processes continue to thrive as many workforce management systems prove difficult to use.
 In addition to caring for residents, the nursing staff must hunt down schedules, forms, and HR information from different physical or online locations just to perform simple tasks.
-These manually-intensive processes disengage employees, who are looking to get what they need quickly so they can focus on what’s important—your residents and their lives.
+These manually-intensive workforce management processes disengage employees, who are looking to get what they need quickly so they can focus on what’s important—your residents and their lives.
 Millennials especially find these practices and legacy workforce management tools frustrating since they expect technology to automate simple, manual tasks.
 In other words, they know there must be a better, mobile-friendly workforce management system to support their activities and are annoyed it’s not an option.
 Learn more, read Is Your Organization Wasting Its Most Valuable Resource?

 The converse is also true.
-Delivering intuitive technology that requires little or no learning curve engages employees right away.
-When you use this technology to deliver the features they desire and ones that make their life easier, you keep them engaged and help them feel valued.
+Delivering intuitive, mobile workforce management technology that requires little or no learning curve engages employees right away.
+When you use this type of workforce management system to deliver the features they desire and in a way that makes their life easier, you keep them engaged and help them feel valued.

 Take control of their schedules

 Since healthcare employees often rotate between shifts and facilities, they want to plan their schedules in advance and stay informed of changes.
-When employees can use a mobile workforce management app to quickly find and respond to new schedules well in advance, they can more easily balance work and family responsibilities, which makes them feel better about their job and their employer.
-A mobile app can let them review schedules anytime and prevent scheduling conflicts.
+When employees can use a mobile workforce management app to quickly find and respond to new schedules well in advance, they can more easily balance work and family responsibilities.
+This flexibility makes them feel better about their job and their employer.
+A mobile workforce management app can also let them review schedules anytime and prevent scheduling conflicts.

 However, giving workers access to static information isn’t enough.
-To boost employee engagement, you need to deliver a unified approach that helps workers understand their scheduling options and their impact.
-Doing so enables them to balance work-life responsibilities.
+To boost employee engagement, you need to deliver a unified workforce management approach that helps workers understand their scheduling options and their impact.
+The right mobile workforce management app enables employees to balance work-life responsibilities.
 When they receive an invitation to pick up extra hours, employees want to know how the additional hours would affect their schedule and their pay.
 Likewise, if they cannot work a scheduled shift, they want to be able to quickly determine how taking time off would affect their PTO balance and paycheck.
-A mobile app should automatically display this information or make it available in one click.
+A mobile workforce management app should automatically display this information or make it available in one click.

-Ideally, long-term and senior care employees should have the ability to quickly access the mobile workforce management app to get their schedule, find new information, double check the time and places they’re working, and fix any issues they see.
-For example, if they notice they didn’t punch out one shift, they should be able to use the mobile workforce management app to fix the punch and submit the fix for administrative approval, simply and easily.
+In addition, long-term and senior care employees should have the ability to quickly access the mobile workforce management app to get their schedule, find new information, double check the time and places they’re scheduled to work, and even fix any issues they see.
+For example, if they notice they didn’t punch out one shift, employees should be able to use the mobile workforce management app to fix the punch and submit the fix for administrative approval, simply and easily.

 Flex to support changing demands

 If they can’t work a scheduled shift, employees should also be able to use a mobile workforce management app to notify the right people and submit PTO or swap shifts.
-In addition to accessing their PTO balance, they need to find co-workers who are qualified and available to switch shifts and be able send them a shift swap request immediately from their mobile workforce management app.
+In addition to accessing their PTO balance, they need to find co-workers who are qualified and available to switch shifts and be able to send them a shift swap request immediately from their mobile workforce management app.

 Likewise, when a colleague offers to swap shifts, they want to see how the new shift affects their schedule before deciding and need the mobile workforce management app to display the impact on their schedule.
-In addition employees don't want to run to their manager every time they’re considering a shift change, but rather use their mobile workforce management app to request approval at the end of the process.
+In addition employees don't want to run to their manager every time they're considering a shift change, but rather use their mobile workforce management app to request approval at the end of the process.
 They also want the workforce management app to immediately notify them when their manager responds.
-Most importantly, employees want to see and do everything quickly and easily on their phone.

 These capabilities drive employee engagement by helping them make the best decisions for their life while also closing scheduling gaps and preventing unexpected open shifts.